mwcraig/algebra-based-intro/lab-manual.md

 Using LoggerPro, analyze the motion of an object (insert movie "basketball shot").

-- .Produce graphs of the position, velocity and acceleration as a function of time in both the horizontal and vertical directions.
+- Produce graphs of the position, velocity and acceleration as a function of time in both the horizontal and vertical directions.

-- .Find the horizontal velocity from position vs time graphs and compare to average velocity.
+- Find the horizontal velocity from position vs time graphs and compare to average velocity.
-- .Find the vertical acceleration from velocity vs time graphs and compare to average acceleration.
+- Find the vertical acceleration from velocity vs time graphs and compare to average acceleration.

 ### Advanced/Extended Lab Ideas (A-level) (Choose ONE)

-- .Graph the acceleration as a function of mass for a cart traveling down an incline.
+- Graph the acceleration as a function of mass for a cart traveling down an incline.
 HINT: You will want to have at least 5 data points on a single plot.
-- .Pick another variable and determine how it affects an object's velocity, acceleration or position
+- Pick another variable and determine how it affects an object's velocity, acceleration or position
-- .Use the "integration" feature to find the area under curve in some region of your acceleration plot.
+- Use the "integration" feature to find the area under curve in some region of your acceleration plot.
   - .What are the units of this area?
 Explain why the area has these units.
   - .What property of the velocity plot should the area match up with?
 Compare these two values, and do this for at least 5 regions!

-- .Use the "integration" feature to find the area under curve in some region of your velocity plot.
+- Use the "integration" feature to find the area under curve in some region of your velocity plot.
   - .What are the units of this area?
 Explain why the area has these units.
   - .What property of the position plot should the area match up with?
 Compare these two values, and do this for at least 5 regions!

-- .Experimentally determine how a ball's horizontal and vertical velocities change after a bounce (use the video!)
+- Experimentally determine how a ball's horizontal and vertical velocities change after a bounce (use the video!)
-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first)
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first)

 ### Additional Equipment

-- .Force table with three pulley clamps
+- Force table with three pulley clamps
-- .Various hooked weights
+- Various hooked weights

 ### Objectives

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision
-  - .Significant figures
+  - Significant figures

-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

 Physics Concepts

-- .Adding and subtracting forces as vectors in 2 dimensions
+- Adding and subtracting forces as vectors in 2 dimensions
-- .Applying Newton's 2nd law to situations of static equilibrium
+- Applying Newton's 2nd law to situations of static equilibrium
-- .Drawing and interpreting free-body diagrams
+- Drawing and interpreting free-body diagrams

 ### Conceptual (C-Level) DONE BEFORE LAB